The Nolab Digital Super 8 Cartridge Can Make Your Film Cameras Go Digital

 If you want to read more about the Nolab Digital Super 8 Cartridge, head over to Hayes Urban's site to get the full report.
 If you're interested in the device, make sure you voice your support while you're there, because this is certainly the type of product that can be successfully kickstarted.

-[Note: An earlier version of this article stated that Kodak film cartridges had been discontinued ,
+[Note: An earlier version of this article stated that Kodak film cartridges had been discontinued , which was incorrect.
+We have since updated the information.
+NFS regrets the error.]

 What do you guys think?
 Could this potentially be a viable product for filmmakers if the imaging technology improves, or are those old super8 cameras completely irrelevant in the modern day?
 Let us know your thoughts down in the comments!